VT Halter Marine

-VT Halter Marine, Inc. is a shipbuilding company and an American subsidiary of ST Engineering.
-It is located in Pascagoula, Mississippi.
-It specializes in ship design and construction and serves both public and private clients, including the United States Department of Defense.
+VT Halter Marine, Inc. was a shipbuilding company and an American subsidiary of ST Engineering.
+It was located in Pascagoula, Mississippi.
+It specialized in ship design and construction and served both public and private clients, including the United States Department of Defense.

 History

 Harold Halter and Jimmy Dubuisson started the original company known as Halter Marine in 1956 in New Orleans; their first built vessel was a 26-foot pleasure boat.
 The original company would grow to employ more than 4,000 people at its height, but the decline of the offshore oil industry led Halter to sell the company to Trinity Industries in 1983, where it became part of Trinity Marine Group.

 In September 1996, Trinity spun off several bluewater shipyard assets as a separate company using the name Halter Marine Group, Inc. Friede Goldman International bought Halter Marine Group in 1999.
 The company was sold again to ST Engineering (Singapore Technologies Engineering Ltd) in 2003, where it began operating under the name VT Halter Marine Inc.